Mark Fisher (politician): Early life

-After the retirement of Tam Dalyell in 2005, Fisher became the only Labour MP to have been educated at Eton College.
-He read English Literature at Trinity College, Cambridge.
+Following the retirement of Tam Dalyell in 2005, Fisher became the only Labour MP to have been educated at Eton College.
+He read English literature at Trinity College, Cambridge.
 After completing his education in 1966, he became a film producer and screenwriter, but in 1975 Fisher became the principal of the Tattenhall Centre of Education in Cheshire, where he remained until his election to Westminster.

 Before leaving university, Fisher had numerous low-paying jobs, including: working in a Cyril Lord carpet factory in Northern Ireland, as a waiter, as a kitchen porter, as a caddie on a golf course, insulating roofs, on a travelling fairground and as a folk singer and guitarist.

 His film work consisted of writing screenplays for Harry Saltzman and two stage plays: in 1974 for the new Arts Council Horseshoe Theatre in Basingstoke and, in 1988, for the Theatre Upstairs, at the Royal Court in London.